marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 there is can be visible all things between browser/application with less steps to do trick.

-default console-access for build-in SQL/hibernate database is enabled: and avaialble to be opened with this tries.
+default console-access for build-in SQL/hibernate database is enabled: and available to be opened with this tries.

 there is a lot of features, which do not added yet:
 Like "logout"-points and many other proper things.

-design of some steps will create potential crash-situatuion.
+design of some steps will create potential crash-situation.
 Time to time this is can be too much critical.
 </pre>
 <hr />